common-voice/CorporaCreator/README.rst

         # TODO: Clean up en data
         return sentence

-what you have to be carful about, and which is a complexity that this simple example ignores, is that the word you are replacing can not appear in a context where the repalcement is invalid.
+what you have to be careful about, and which is a complexity that this simple example ignores, is that the word you are replacing can not appear in a context where the replacement is invalid.
 For example, if "the" were mistyped as "teh", then doing the same replacement of "teh" with "the" would run the risk of converting "tehran" to "theran", an undesired consequence.
 So you have to be careful.

 Abbreviations